rvjc/free-mandelbrot/README.md

 All of this from an innocuous little equation!

 So who said math was boring?
 Which brings me to the whole point of this exercise.

-Three of my sons were developing an interest in programming in 2012 and the time was ripe to start getting serious about math.
+Three of my sons were developing an interest in programming in 2012 and I though the time was ripe for them to start getting serious about math.
 Finding a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which can limit your options down the road.
 As the entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects which are  invariably bound up with "boring" school work.
-And they live to regret it later when this "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
+And, as StackOverflow amply demonstrates, they live to regret it later when this "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
 But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
 And this is as true of